Close Menu

 hydrofoil boats and ships, vessels that fly above the water with an 80%

-reduction in energy consumption compared to traditional ships, providing
+compared to traditional ships, providing

 both long range and high speed on battery power.